Getting Started

 When your zrok

-account was created, the service generated a secret token that identifies and authenticates in a single step.
-Protect your secret token as if it were a password, or an important account number; it's a secret, protect it.
+account was created, the service generated an account token that identifies and authenticates in a single step.
+Protect your account token as if it were a password, or an important account number; it's a secret, protect it.

 When we left off you had downloaded, extracted, and configured your zrok